-Change management can be defined as the system through which an organization deals with overall change or transition in terms of technology, culture, or long term goals.
+Change management can be defined as the system through which an organization deals with overall change or transition in terms of technology, culture, or long-term goals.
 The primary basis of change management is to prepare an organization for the future through a smooth transitional process.

 The stages thus include proper communication, prompt scheduling, and final implementation of the system.
 To run the process smoothly, everyone within the organization should understand the process and embrace what it brings with it.

-One of the most critical factors of the organizational change management system is that it needs to be documented in each stage.
+One of the most critical factors of the organizational change management system is that it must be documented in each stage.
 Documentation holds the key to all the detailed transitions and changes, which in the future will help the organization to revert the changes if it does not fit them.